LibrIT/passhport/docs/installation-and-configuration/installation-on-centos.rst

 -----------------------
 You can review the installation script `here <https://raw.githubusercontent.com/Raphux/passhport/master/tools/passhport-install-script-centos7.sh>`__.

-You can run it directly from command line ( please ensure that curl is installed : ``apt install curl`` ):
+You can run it directly from command line :

 .. code-block:: none